johnbamberg/johnbamberg.github.io/publications.md

 with Vishnuram Arumugam and Michael Giudici.
 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
-- On Bruen chains,
-with Jesse Lansdown and Geertrui Van de Voorde.
 - FinInG: a package for finite incidence geometry,
 with Anton Betten, Philippe Cara, Jan De Beule, Max Neunhoeffer, and Michel Lavrauw.